Oldwestern1/Game-Prompt-Roulette/README.md

 ## Contributing

 This is a personal project I'm using to learn and practice — but feel free to open an issue or a PR if you'd like to add mechanics, themes, components, or fix something.
-Not planning any grand roadmap here, just building it out as I go.
+Not planning to do much else.

 ## License

 Code is MIT licensed — see [LICENSE](./LICENSE).
 Bundled audio and Pixabay-sourced assets remain under the Pixabay Content License, not MIT (see Credits above).

+## I hope you enjoy this if anyone finds this